-West Boca HS students send gun control message with 10-mile march
+West Boca High School students send gun control message with 10-mile march to Stoneman Douglas

 PARKLAND, FLA.
 (WSVN) - Dozens of West Boca High School students participated in a 10-mile walk out before reaching Marjory Stoneman Douglas High School.
+Meanwhile, loved ones gathered at the memorial sight to grieve.

+There has been a constant silence at the memorial as people go by to pay their respects.

-The students from West Boca High marched across county lines on Tuesday to send a message that laws need to be changed to keep them safe in school.
+The students from West Boca High marched across county lines on Tuesday afternoon to send a message that laws need to be changed to keep them safe in school.

+Well into Tuesday evening, parents and students stopped by the memorial outside of Stoneman Douglas High School.

+“It feels like a nightmare, and I can’t wake up from it,” said Stoneman Douglas junior Matthew Aguiler.
+“I knew two people who died.
+Honestly, no words can describe what happened.
+Really it’s just devastating what occurred.
+It’s just sad.”

+Many said prayers and wiped tears.
+Others left behind candles, stuffed animals and notes as the Parkland community continues to mourn.

+Some came from miles away to show their support.
+“I was just drawn here.
+I just kept thinking about it,” said Megan Wright, who is visiting from Michigan.
+“It’s overwhelming to think that a couple days ago people were running for their lives, and something that’s supposed to be a sacred place is your school.”

-7Skyforce HD hovered above as groups of students from the Boca Raton high school walked nearly 11 miles to Stoneman Douglas High School.
+Earlier on Tuesday, 7Skyforce HD hovered above as groups of students from the Boca Raton high school walked nearly 11 miles to Stoneman Douglas High School.

 “We can’t just sit in silence, we need to actually take action,” said a student.